thomasburgess/thomasburgess.github.io/_posts/2023-02-02-Matrix_Multiplication.md

 ## Summary

-For both problems, pre-computing $$X_Z$$ instead of recomputing it every iteration gave the best performance when memory ordering was set correctly.
-For the long vector, it is possible to exploit the structure of $$X$$ to get similarly good performance.
+The baseline implementations were improved by pre-calculating the normalized matrix $$X_Z$$, using SciPy's direct interface to BLAS routines, algebraically rearranging the expression, and by using sparse matrices.
 Sparse matrices can help, especially when the data is sparse enough.
-It's worth noting that most improvements work because $$X$$ doesn't change.
+It is also possible to exploit the structure of the matrix to get similarly good performance.
+Overall, the best performance was achieved by using the pre-normalized matrix with F-ordering of the array memory.
+Table 1 and 2 summarizes the achieved speed-ups for the different improvements.

 {% figure [caption:"**Table 1**: Problem 1 - Durations and speed-ups w.r.t. baseline for all tests"] %}